 Optimize for Mobile

-If you’re using one of the major ecommerce platforms, such as Shopify, all of the website themes are already fully responsive for mobile and have a built-in mobile shopping cart.
+If you’re using one of the major ecommerce platforms, all of the website themes should already be fully responsive for mobile and have a built-in mobile shopping cart.

-Put Deals Front and Center
+Put Deals Front & Center

 Play Up Your Reviews

-Instead of scrambling to get additional online reviews before Cyber Monday, make the most out of ones that you do have.
+Instead of scrambling to get additional online reviews before Cyber Monday, make the most out of ones you currently have.
 Don’t be afraid to label a specific item as a “five-star product” if it does have five-star reviews.
 Put positive reviews and testimonials right in your product description for promotional items.

 Consider Adding a Chatbot Service